ituacm/ITU-ACM-22-23-Python-Programming-Course/README.md

 ## Prerequisities

--> Curiosity about programming
+➡ Curiosity about programming

--> Excitement to learn Python!
+➡ Excitement to learn Python!

+➡ **No prior programming knowledge is required!**

 ## Goals

--> This is an introductory level course aiming to help students start their programming journey and learn Python basics to lay a foundation for further study.
+➡ This is an introductory level course aiming to help students start their programming journey and learn Python basics to lay a foundation for further study.

 ## Syllabus